gpdowney/lightweightLSAT/pages/reason/predict.md

 1. Write down your Prediction before you look at the Answers.
 1. Then Answer.
 1. Before you check your Answer, ask yourself: "Was my Prediction useful?"
 1. After you check, compare your Prediction to the correct Answer.
-Ask yourself: "Did I Predict enough or too much" The Q Type tells you what kind of Prediction was appropriate and, thus, what you could have expected yourself to see in advance of the Answers.
+Ask yourself: "Did I Predict enough or too much" (The Q Genus tells you what kind of Prediction was appropriate and, thus, what you could have expected yourself to see in advance of the Answers.)

 ## ANCHOR in Understanding